 For the animation tool, we use After Effects to show how the story unfolds, how the interface dynamically adapts to the driver’s actions, and how external factors impact the digital experience.

 This part of the project is sometimes overlooked.
 However, testing with real users can play a significant role in validating and justifying your design decisions, so we always strive to include it.
 It is scalable, so running a small-scale user testing phase will still yield great results.
 To ensure your user testing yields helpful results, see our list of best-practice tips for user testing.

 When designing future automotive experiences, we frequently go back to the basic challenges of drivers’ day-to-day lives.

-Try to think about all the steps in the user journey (before entering the vehicle, during, and after the trip), not just the in-car experience.
+Try to think about all the steps in the user journey (before entering the vehicle, during, and after the trip), not just the in-car design experience.
 There are usually a lot of variables to account for: the number of people in the vehicle and their relationships, trip goals, car parameters, status, class, connectivity, etc. With these endless variations, telling stories can be a way to communicate new ideas and introduce new technologies with safety regulations in mind.

 The final future vision prototype is the result of a dynamic and collaborative process.
 All the stakeholders are aligned, winning ideas are presented in the best light and everything is ready for the final demo, top management review, industry event or further technical validation.
 The key is to progress with frequent reviews and iteration to reduce the number of edits needed at the most costly final phase of advanced prototyping.